uwitdat/gear-guru-sell-and-buy/README.md

 Buy or post for selling guitars and/or amps app.

 Future plans include:
-styling for mobile,
+* styling for mobile,
-dynamic search feature,
+* improve dynamic search feature,
-more brands, and more sections for buying and selling
+* more brands, and more sections for buying and selling
+* finish "checkout" functionality

 [Gear Guru Screenshot](https://imgur.com/syFdeUd)